sw1ft747/TAS-Kit/README.md

 # TAS Kit
-VScript tools for Left 4 Dead 2 TAS xd
+VScript tools for implementing TAS in Left 4 Dead 2

 Note: The core of **TASK** is Library of Utils which greatly expands the possibilities in scripting